Royal Society Inaugural Article Perspective: Multiferroics Beyond Electric-Field Control of Magnetism: Introduction

 In particular, as information technologies consume an ever greater percentage of global energy resources, there is an urgent need for multifunctional materials that can reduce the energy demands of microelectronic devices.
 Particularly promising in this context is the class of materials known as magnetoelectric multiferroics, which combine the contra-indicated functionalities of ferromagnetism and ferroelectricity in the same phase.
 While there had been sporadic interest in magnetoelectric behavior starting in the 1950's \footnote{Indeed, the field of multiferroic materials emerged from a small but long-standing effort to develop {\it magnetoelectric} materials (see for example Ref.~\onlinecite{Freeman/Schmid:1975}), in which an applied electric field generates a linear magnetization and vice versa.}, progress was hampered by a scarcity of materials, until the combination of improved theoretical understanding \cite{Hill:2000} with modern synthesis and characterization techniques caused a boom in multiferroics research at the turn of this century.
 The initial technological driver for this multiferroics renaissance was their potential for allowing electric-field control of magnetism \cite{Spaldin/Fiebig:2005,Spaldin/Ramesh:2008}, and the associated promise of entirely new, energy-efficient device architectures.
 There has been tremendous progress towards this goal and I direct the reader to recent reviews on this aspect \cite{Spaldin/Ramesh:2019}.
 In addition, as a ``side effect'' of the intense research effort on such magnetoelectric coupling in multiferroics, there have been many initially unexpected developments both in fundamentals of materials physics and in other application areas that result from their particular materials chemistry.
 These form the focus of this perspective.

 This article is organized as follows.
 We begin with a brief review of the chemical origin of the contra-indication between ferromagnetism and ferroelectricity, as well as routes to overcoming it.
-While this topic has been thoroughly discussed elsewhere, the focus here is on the mechanistic developments that are relevant for the new applications.
-Then follows a survey of applications, starting with energy efficient devices that exploit electric-field control of magnetism, and contrasting with bio-medical applications that rely on the reciprocal effect of magnetic-field control of electrical properties.
+While this topic has been thoroughly discussed elsewhere, the focus here is on the mechanistic developments that are relevant for applications other than electric-field control of magnetism.
+Then follows a survey of applications, starting with a brief discussion of energy efficient devices that exploit electric-field control of magnetism, to contrast with bio-medical applications that rely on the reciprocal effect of magnetic-field control of electrical properties.
 A discussion of the promising photovoltaic and photocatalytic properties that result from the unusual combination of {\it chemistries} required for multiferroicity is followed by applications in cosmology and high-energy physics that result from their unusual combination of {\it physical} properties.
 Finally, we come full circle and show how the exotic physics suggests new energy-efficient device architectures outside of the electric-field control of magnetism paradigm.
 The article closes with some thoughts on future promising research and technology directions.